Cooking Gorgeous

 Mix all the ingredients, cover the bowl, and let it rest in a warm place for 30 minutes.

 Blend the yogurt into the mixture, then add the remaining flour, salt, and baking powder.
+Use your hands to combine until a sticky and soft dough forms.

+Add 2 teaspoons of ghee or butter, rubbing it over the dough.
 Gently squeeze the dough a few times, then cover the bowl with cling film or a clean damp kitchen cloth.

-After 15 minutes, add another teaspoon of ghee or melted butter to the dough, gently spreading it all over.
+Allow it to rise for another 15 minutes.
+After resting, add another teaspoon of ghee or melted butter to the dough, gently spreading it all over.

+Then, transfer the dough onto a work surface and knead for 30 seconds.
 Place the dough back in the bowl, cover it, and allow it to rise for 15 minutes in a warm spot.

 During this time, the dough will noticeably become smoother.